 How to Make White Chocolate Cranberry Cookies

-• Whisk.
-In a separate bowl, whisk the all-purpose flour, cornstarch, salt, and baking powder and slowly add this mixture to the sugar mixture.
-Mix well and fold in the chocolate chips, cranberries and optional macadamia nuts.
+In a separate bowl, whisk together the flour, cornstarch, salt, and baking powder.
+Slowly add the dry ingredients to the wet ingredients, mixing just until combined.
+Fold in the white chocolate chips and dried cranberries.

-• Nuts.
-Chopped pecans, pistachios or macadamia nuts would add a lovely crunch to the white chocolate cranberry cookie.
+• Add nuts if you like.
+Chopped pecans, pistachios, or macadamia nuts add a nice crunch without overpowering the cookies.

 White Chocolate Cranberry Cookies